 Model View Controller (MVC)

-This is an architecture model used to isolate business logic from the user interface.
-It's a popular option for many Android applications.
+This is an architectural pattern used to isolate business logic from the user interface.
+It is a popular option for many Android applications.

 Model View ViewModel (MVVM)

-MVVM is an architecture that further separates business logic from the user interface, facilitating testing and maintenance.
+MVVM is an architecture that further separates business logic from the user interface, making it easier to test and maintain.

 Model View Presenter (MVP)